Automattic/vip-go-ci/RELEASING.md

  * The new version will be automatically deployed by the `tools-init.sh` script where it is used.
  * _VIP: Ensure internal steps are followed for this section._

-_VIP: When new release is ready, ensure to follow all internal post-release steps._
+_VIP: When new release is published, ensure to follow all internal post-release steps._

 ## Rolling back a release